 The only two “issues” I have are really just points of interest.
 The first is, when I wear a full sized Glock (such as the model 31 in the images the barrel does interfere with my hip.
 That is just really a matter of the length of the barrel and my position of carry.
 The second issue I have, I have with all IWB holsters of this type.
 The clips only come in Black.
 Check out the image of it on my hip.
 Those black clips stand out on my tan pants with brown belt.
 I wear those colors the vast majority of the time.
 I understand I could “blouse” my shirt however that looks sloppy.

-One other factor in a hip based holster is the wear and tear on your clothes and chairs, more specifically your car seat.
+(Updated Sept 2023 for clarity) This has nothing to do with this holster, but in wearing one in general.
+A factor in a hip based holster is the wear and tear on your clothes and chairs, more specifically your car seat.
 My t-shirts and other shirts are wearing on the material.
-Most all of my t-shits do have holes in them around where one part or another of the holster or pistol touch them.
+Most all of my t-shits do have holes in them around where one part or another of the pistols grip touch them.

 I purchased my Honda in 2009 and the seats had standard leather and wear, nothing great or excessive.
 Below is a picture of current wear on the seat, take note for future articles.